elenapozzebon/JsonParser/README.md

 # Json Parser

-A lightweight, custom JSON parser and generator built from scratch in C++.
+A lightweight, custom JSON parser in C++.
 This university project implements a DOM-style JSON library capable of parsing (simple) JSON strings into a tree of C++ objects, manipulating them, and serializing them back into formatted text.

 ## Key Features